 The white wash will take about 2 days to harden, but after it hardens it will withstand almost any amount of rain or washing.

 Warning: DO NOT spill the liquid white wash mixture on your skin or clothing.
 It gets very hot, and lime will burn.

 Of all Grandma's household tips, this one remains very practical.
 Rice glue is an excellent all-natural adhesive for use in scrapbooks and for book restoration.

 Mix rice flour smoothly with cold water, and simmer it over a slow fire, when it will form a delicate and durable cement, not only answering all the purposes of common paste, but well adapted for joining paper and cardboard ornamental work.

 In buying a carpet, as in everything else, those of the best quality are cheapest in the end.
 As it is extremely desirable that they should look as clean as possible, avoid buying a carpet that has any white in it.

 Even a small portion of white interspersed through the pattern will in a short time give it a dingy appearance.

 If you cannot obtain a hearth rug that exactly corresponds with the carpet, get one entirely different, for a decided contrast looks better than a bad match.

-Enjoy reading and experimenting with these old fashioned problem solvers.
-You're likely to find an idea or two among these tips and tricks that just might help you with your persisting household problem.
+Enjoy experimenting with Grandma's household tips and problem solvers.
+You're likely to find a tip or two that just might help you with your persisting problem.